passepartoutvpn/passepartout/README.md

     $ git clone https://github.com/passepartoutvpn/passepartout-ios.git

+Enter the directory and clone the submodules:

+    $ git submodule init
+    $ git submodule update

 Assuming you have a [working CocoaPods environment][dep-cocoapods], setting up the app workspace only requires installing the pod dependencies:

     $ pod install

-After that, open `Passepartout.xcworkspace` in Xcode and run the `Passepartout-iOS` target.

 For the VPN to work properly, the app requires: